WooCommerce composite products: how to build your own product [+video]

 All three scenarios feature links to fully functioning demo products so you can see exactly how the finished product works.

-What are composite products?
+What are WooCommerce composite products?

-Composite products are also sometimes referred to as kit-builders, kit-building products, or custom product builders.
+Composite products are sometimes referred to as kit-builders, kit-building products, or custom product builders.
 The user builds up the composite product out of multiple sub-products.

-We’ll look at some specific examples in WooCommerce below, with clear guidance on how to build them, plus links to composite products demo pages.
+Now, let’s look at some specific examples in WooCommerce below, with clear guidance on how to build them, plus links to composite products demo pages.

 How to create WooCommerce composite products